GytisKymantas/AmazingGames/README.md

 ---- ---- --- ----
 things to improve:
 - It was a fun project and for improvements, i would consider restructuring the backend even more in depth and layered.
-- Would love to do the styling and responsiveness to see the final project come to life with animations and
+- Would love to do the styling and responsiveness to see the final project come to life with animations and looks
 - Docker seemed to be bugging out on my project, so i decided not to do it, was burning through my limited time.
 Personally I have not been using it on any other projects or at work.
 I suppose something to research and troubleshoot later.
 - Even better more readable and efficient code, better architecture, memoized component rendering and performance improvement & more.
-Defintely begs more time for that to work on free time
+Defintely begs more work for that on free time
 - 100% unit test covering

 ```